lsprangers/lsprangers.github.io/docs/leetcode/python/slidingWindowMaximum.md

 # slidingWindowMaximum

 Summary:
-- We use a monotonic decreasing deque, which implies that the first element is the maximum.
+- you use a monotonic decreasing deque, which implies that the first element is the maximum.
-- Once the maximum element is too far to stay in the window we remove it from the deque, and the next greatest element moves to position 0.
+- Once the maximum element is too far to stay in the window you remove it from the deque, and the next greatest element moves to position 0.
-- To maintain the decreasing order, we remove elements from the deque that are smaller than the elements being added.
+- To maintain the decreasing order, you remove elements from the deque that are smaller than the elements being added.

 ```python